apache/superset/CONTRIBUTING.md

 2. `npm run dev-server`: local development assets, with sourcemaps and hot refresh support
 3. `npm run build-instrumented`: instrumented application code for collecting code coverage from Cypress tests

+If this type of error come while building assets(i.e using above commands):
+`Error: You must provide the URL of lib/mappings.wasm by calling SourceMapConsumer.initialize` Then put this:
+`export NODE_OPTIONS=--no-experimental-fetch`

 #### Webpack dev server

 The dev server by default starts at `http://localhost:9000` and proxies the backend requests to `http://localhost:8088`.